Offirmo/offirmo-monorepo--2021-legacy/4-incubator/universal-debug-api-companion-webextension/doc/marketing/NOTES.md

 ## title
-Offirmo’s Universal Debug API companion
+Offirmo’s Universal Web Dev Tool

 ## Summary
-A companion webextension to control Offirmo’s Universal Debug API.
+Get convenient dev features for your JavaScript code with no downsides

 ## Detailed Description
-WORK IN PROGRESS, EARLY RELEASE TO SHARE WITH PEERS FOR REVIEW.
+This is for web developers writing complex/semi-complex JavaScript.

+Remember the last time you had no clue about what your code was doing?
+Wishing you could just turn logs on on a
-This extension is a companion to Offirmo’s Universal Debug API, which provides your webapp with loggers with controllable log level, override variables, debug commands...
+This extension is a companion to Offirmo’s Universal Debug API, which provides your webapp with:

-It allows:
-- not having to bundle the debug API in your webapp (bundle an no-op version instead)
+- loggers with controllable log level
+- local overrides of variables
+- debug commands (in beta)
+- exposition of internal data (in beta)

-- (coming soon) controlling the API features with a UI
+Along with a UI to conveniently control those features.

+You'll have to modify your source code to include and use "Offirmo’s Universal Debug API" but this comes at no cost since you only have to bundle/use a very small No-Op version, doing nothing at all.

+However, when this extension is used and active, the No-Op version will be dynamically replaced by an active version, served by the extension.
+The replacement is done synchronously before any other code can execute, so it just works without any complex setup.

 ## Screenshots
 > 1280x800 or 640x400